-Home-based Option:
+Home-based Option

-• The Home Visitor will provide a minimum of 46 home visits per year per family.

-- See Head Start Attendance Policy and Procedure for more information. - Home Visits take place on a weekly basis @ 90 minutes each with the exception of prenatal.
-All home visits focus on promoting high-quality early learning experiences in the home and growth toward goals described in the Head Start Early Learning Outcomes Framework- ages birth to five, using such goals and the curriculum to plan home visit activities. - Prenatal home visits will be scheduled based on the needs of the pregnant mother. - Staff members must make monthly contact. - These visits must address needs for appropriate supports for emotional well-being, nurturing and responsive caregiving, and father engagement during pregnancy and early childhood. - Visits provide enrolled pregnant women, fathers, and partners or other relevant family members the prenatal and postpartum information, education and services that address, as appropriate, fetal development, the importance of nutrition, the risks of alcohol, drugs, and smoking, labor and delivery, postpartum recovery, parental depression, infant care and safe sleep practices, and the benefits of breastfeeding. - Post-partum visits are required within a two-week time frame from delivery by a health staff member.
-(See 1302 Subpart H)
+- 1. The home visitor will provide a minimum of 46 home visits per year per family. - a.
+See Attendance Policy and Procedure for more information. - b.
+Home visits take place on a weekly basis for 90 minutes each with the exception of prenatal.
+All home visits will focus on promoting high-quality early learning experiences in the home, and growth toward goals described in the Head Start Early Learning Outcomes Framework.
+Staff will these goals and the curriculum to plan home visit activities. - 2.
+Prenatal home visits will be scheduled based on the needs of the pregnant mother. - a.
+Staff members must make monthly contact. - b.
+These visits must address needs for appropriate supports for emotional well-being, nurturing and responsive caregiving, and father engagement during pregnancy and early childhood. - c.
+Visits will provide enrolled pregnant women, fathers, partners or other relevant family members prenatal and postpartum information, education and services.
+This may include areas such as fetal development, the importance of nutrition, the risks of alcohol, drugs, and smoking, labor and delivery, postpartum recovery, parental depression, infant care and safe sleep practices, and the benefits of breastfeeding. - 3.
+Post-partum visits are required within a two-week time frame from delivery by a health staff member (see 1302 Subpart H).

-Title: Family Engagement in Curriculum Planning
+Title: Family Engagement in Curriculum Planning Policy and Procedure